arma-events/docs/src/en/events.md

 ### Event Details

-Your given **event name** (1) was used in the event creation process to create an **event handle** (2) that is restricted to min.
+Your given **event name** was used in the event creation process to create an **event handle** that is restricted to min.
 5 and max.
 32 web-friendly characters.
 Both can be changed but the event handle needs to be unique.
 You will get a feedback if the chosen name is available every time you try to change it.

-The **summary** (3) is a max.
+The **summary** is a max.
 280 unicode characters long description of your event.
 It's used in overviews but not in the detailed view of your event.

-Every event can have one or more **authors** (4).
+Every event can have one or more **authors**.
 Only authors and admins can change/manage the event settings.
 Add more authors by pressing the `+` button or remove existing authors including yourself by hovering with the mouse over the avatar image of an author and pressing the trash can icon.

-By default only members of your community can join your event but you can allow/invite more **communities** (5) by clicking on the communities fold-out menu and hitting the **Add Community** button.
+By default only members of your community can join your event but you can allow/invite more **communities** by clicking on the communities fold-out menu and hitting the **Add Community** button.
 You will get a search field to search for the community you want to invite.
 Guest community members can join your events like your origin community members.

-If the chosen game supports DLCs like for example Arma 3 then you can set some or all of them as required for this event by clicking on the **required DLCs** (6) fold-out menu.
+If the chosen game supports DLCs like for example Arma 3 then you can set some or all of them as required for this event by clicking on the **required DLCs** fold-out menu.
 Only DLCs that need to be purchased will be listed here.
 For example the Arma 3 Zeus DLC is not listed here because it's free.

-The **date & time** (7) your event starts can be changed in the according fold-out menu.
+The **date & time** your event starts can be changed in the according fold-out menu.
 Choose a date that is in the future.

-It's a good choice to add a teaser **image** (8).
+It's a good choice to add a teaser **image**.
 If you leave the image blank then the space is filled with the custom background color of your community.

-You can also add **tags** (9) to organize your event.
+You can also add **tags** to organize your event.
 In the future tags will be used as quick search terms.

 ![Event Details](../images/events/event-details.webp "Event Details")